-See Harrison, supra note 17, at 708; see also Sohappy, 302 F. Supp. at 908-911 (noting that the state set escapement goals (i.e., fish that "escaped" harvest) for below Bonneville Dam that gave priority to non-tribal commercial and sport fishing.
+170 See Harrison, supra note 18, at 708; see also Sohappy, 302 F. Supp. at 908-11 (noting that the state set escapement goals (i.e., fish that "escaped" harvest) far below Bonneville Dam that gave priority to non-tribal commercial and sport fishing.
 The regulations gave no consideration to tribal harvests above the dam.).
-See infra notes 151-152 and accompanying text.
+See supra notes 156-157 and accompanying text (discussing Belloni's analysis of Puyallup I in which he concluded that combination effectively prohibited treaty fishermen from harvesting, imposing the full conservation burden on the tribes.171 Belloni's interpretation thus recognized the inherent discriminatory nature of the state's regulations and required the state to meet conservation goals in a manner that did not unfairly burden treaty fishermen.

-Belloni reiterated the Ninth Circuit's suggestion in Makah that the state and tribes agree to a cooperative plan to govern the state's regulation over treaty fishing rights.135 He then dismissed the state's contention that statehood diminished treaty fishing rights.136 Finally, in the most significant long-term aspect of his decision, Judge Belloni retained jurisdiction of the case to grant relief for further disputes that arose from his decree.
-He was quite prescient in anticipating disputes and foreseeing the need for continued judicial oversight:
+Belloni reiterated the Ninth Circuit's suggestion in Makah that the state and tribes agree to a cooperative plan to govern the state's regulation over treaty fishing rights.172 He then dismissed the state's contention that statehood diminished treaty fishing rights.173 Finally, in the most significant long-term aspect of his decision, Judge Belloni retained jurisdiction of the case to grant relief for further disputes that arose from his decree.174 He was quite prescient in anticipating disputes and foreseeing the need for continued judicial oversight:

-This court cannot prescribe in advance all of the details of appropriate and permissible regulation of the Indian fishery As the Government itself acknowledges, 'proper anadromous fishery management in a changing environment is not susceptible of rigid pre-determination . . .
-[T]he variables that must be weighed in each given instance make judicial review of state action, through retention of continuing jurisdiction, more appropriate than overly-detailed judicial predetermination.
-'137
+This court cannot prescribe in advance all of the details of appropriate and permissible regulation of the Indian fishery As the Government itself acknowledges, "proper anadromous fishery management in a changing environment is not susceptible of rigid pre-determination [T]he variables that must be weighed in each given instance make judicial review of state action, through retention of continuing jurisdiction, more appropriate than overly-detailed judicial predetermination..."175